Over 100 Not Guilty Verdicts At Trial | Over 2,000 Dismissals

 Tallahassee, FL 32301

 If you are on probation in Leon County, Tallahassee, contact the attorneys at Pumphrey Law to discuss the facts of your particular case.
 An experienced attorney may be able to help you file for an early termination of your probation.
 Our attorneys have represented those on probation in Florida, and will work with you to present the possible case to the judge in order to have your probation terminated early.
-Contact us at (850) 681-7777 for a consultation about terminating your probation early.
+Contact us at (850) 681-7777 for a free consultation about terminating your probation early.

 Article last updated October 22, 2016.